zewdu444/dev_blog/README.md

 # dev_blog
-This repository serves as a development blog that employs the STRAPI
+This repository serves as a development blog that used STRAPI.